MarcNeveu/IcyDwarf/README.md

 # Modifying the source code

 If you wish to modify the code, set up your compiler and linker so that all the relevant flags are added.

+## Compiler setup (gcc on Mac OS 10.9 Mavericks)

 My compiling instructions look like this (I listed each include as a new line for clarity, instead of separating them by a space:

 -I/usr/include